mpb10/security-center-update-asset/README.md

 An example cron entry would be:
 	59 * * * * /opt/sc/scripts/update_asset.sh

-Make sure that when you run the script you either provide the necessary options or modify the default variables in the script.
+Make sure that when the script is ran, you either provide the necessary options or modify the default variables in the script.

 # USAGE